Leading under doubt When high performance meets inner uncertainty

 Seminar description

-Many powerful professionals and leaders know this feeling: Despite objective successes, the doubt remains of truly being competent.
-Successes are relativized, mistakes are overemphasized, and the personal expectations keep rising.
-Everything appears confident on the outside – but inside, the pressure grows that one will "eventually be exposed".
+Many powerful specialists and executives know this feeling: Despite objective successes, the doubt remains of truly being competent.
+Successes are relativized, mistakes are overvalued, and one’s own demands continually rise.
+Everything appears self-assured outwardly – but inwardly, the pressure grows to 'eventually be found out'.

 This phenomenon, known as Impostor Syndrome, particularly affects engaged, reflective, and performance-oriented individuals.
-Especially in demanding roles – such as in leadership, academia, or expert positions – it can become a lasting burden: indecision, perfectionism, overworking, or reluctance to visibility are common consequences.
+Especially in demanding roles – such as in leadership, academia, or expert functions – it can become a permanent burden: decision uncertainty, perfectionism, overwork, or reluctance in one’s own visibility are common consequences.

-• The seminar addresses exactly this.
-It creates an understanding of the inner mechanisms of Impostor Syndrome, illustrates its individual and organizational causes, and provides practical strategies for dealing constructively with self-doubt.
-The goal is not to eliminate doubt but to classify, regulate, and utilize it as a resource for healthy performance and effective leadership.
+The seminar addresses this issue directly.
+It creates an understanding of the internal mechanisms of Impostor Syndrome, highlights its individual and organizational causes, and offers practical strategies to constructively deal with self-doubt.
+The goal is not to 'eliminate' doubts but to classify, regulate, and utilize them as a resource for healthy performance and effective leadership.

 Overview of content